 Allegiant Air baggage fees are tricky: While many carriers charge flat fees for domestic flights, Allegiant charges different amounts for almost every route it operates.
 And there are some quirky rules and limits you'll want to keep in mind in order to get the best value with Allegiant whether you're checking luggage or bringing a carry-on bag.

-Critically, the weight limits for Allegiant checked bags are much stricter than most other U.S. airlines.
 Allegiant tries to sell fliers “bundles” that include bags, but those aren't always the most cost-effective way to bring your belongings with you onboard Allegiant.
-And Allegiant baggage fees are non-refundable, making it even more important that you know the rules before you book.
+Allegiant baggage fees are non-refundable, making it even more important that you know the rules before you book.
+Yet there's good news, too: A strict weight limit for checked luggage has gotten much better recently.

 If you're looking to book an Allegiant Air flight, make sure you have a full understanding of Allegiant baggage fees.
 Let us help you.